 - Is this desired reality connected with your core values and longer-term aspirations for yourself and/or your career?
 (Works best if it does, even if the long-term is only 6 months away.)

 Congratulations!
 You now have set a meaningful intention for the summer.
 Creating this intention provides a clear destination.
 Let this destination guide and motivate you.
 Bonus: This written intention also provides an anchor to reconnect you to your desired reality when you get off course, discouraged, confused, and tempted to give up.
 And you will!

 - Write down that desired reality and the day in August you intend to be celebrating it.
-Even better if you decide now how you will celebrate then.
+Even better if you decide now how you will celebrate.

-- Post the desired reality and celebration date in a prominent place or places where you will regularly be reminded and inspired by it.
+- Post the desired reality and celebration date in a prominent place or places where you will regularly be reminded and inspired.

 - Devote time each week to bringing about your desired reality.